-Applications have closed to the College for entry in September 2025.
+Applications have closed for entry to the College in September 2025.

 You can use our handy Admissions Score calculator to work out your score.
 All you need are your predicted grades and to follow the instructions on the calculator.